Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Varying Prices on Product Variations is Tedious and Error-Prone =

-WooCommerce does not have ability to specify a price markup or markdown in an attribute term.
-If all "large" products cost 8% more, you have to manually calculate and change every "large" variation.
-Various plugins attempt to mitigate the problem by applying metadata to simple products, but that creates its own set of problems.
-If a plugin treats 'size' as metadata, you lose the ability to manage inventory by size or to put certain sizes on sale.

-= Markup by Attribute Adds 'Markup' to Attribute Terms =

 Want to add $5 to every blue product you sell?
 Maybe you sell jewelry with birthstones, and some stones just cost more than others.
+WooCommerce does not have ability to specify a price markup by individual attribute, so if all "large" products cost 8% more you have to manually calculate and change every "large" variation.
+Plugins that attempt to mitigate the problem by applying metadata to simple products create thier own set of problems with inventory control.

+= Markup by Attribute Adds 'Markup' to Attribute Terms =

 Markup by Attribute solves this problem by allowing you to add a markup (or markdown) to individual attribute terms.
 If the attribute is 'color', then Markup by Attribute allows you to add "+5.00" to Blue while leaving Green and Yellow alone.
 When you set regular and sale prices, every blue product will be $5.00 more.

 Markup by Attribute: